-- If necessary, fold the rear seat backrests forward. - Remove luggage in order to reach the rear hatch from the inside. - Unfold the key bit from the vehicle key fob. - Insert the key into the slot on the rear hatch \Rightarrow fig. 132. - Press the release lever in the direction of the arrow to unlock the rear hatch and press upward at the same time until it opens.
+- If necessary, fold the rear seat bench backrest forward - Remove luggage in order to reach the rear hatch from the inside. - Remove the round cover in the trim of the rear hatch. - Push the release lever in the direction of the arrow to unlock the rear hatch \Rightarrow fig. 176.